 History

 The park was founded in 1885 after the hot springs were discovered.
-Multiple parties wanted control of the area in order to commercialise it, but the land was designated a conservation area by the government in order to protect it.
+Multiple parties wanted control of the area to commercialise it, but the government designated the land as a conservation area to protect it.

-When it was founded, Banff National Park was originally called Rocky Mountains Park.
+Banff National Park was founded as Rocky Mountains Park.
 It was the third park to be created in North America, following Yellowstone in 1872 and Mackinac National Park in 1875.

-Throughout history, Banff National Park has been used by the Canadian government for many reasons.
-From the late-1800s to the 1920s, coal was mined from the mountains in the park.
+Throughout history, the Canadian government has used Banff National Park for many reasons.
+From the late 1800s to the 1920s, coal was mined from the park’s mountains.

 During WWI, Banff National Park was used as an internment camp for immigrants from Axis countries.
 Today, a memorial has been created to remember those detained there.
-In the 1930s, the park provided employment for Canadians who were struggling to recover from the Great Depression.
+In the 1930s, the park employed Canadians struggling to recover from the Great Depression.

 Today, Banff National Park is one of the most visited places in Canada.
-In fact, it is one of the most popular parks in all of North America.
-The park sees more than 3 million visitors each year.
+In fact, it is one of the most popular parks in North America, with more than 3 million visitors each year.

 The Best Time to Visit Banff National Park

-Banff National Park is open year-round, and there really is no wrong time to visit!
+Banff National Park is open year-round; there is no wrong time to visit!
 Whether you should go during the summer or winter depends on what activities you want to enjoy while you’re there.

 Banff National Park experiences a subarctic climate.
 This means that winters in the area are long and extremely cold, while summers are short and mild.
 This is important to keep in mind when planning your trip.